mikebgrep/foodie/README.md

 ---
 Installing in docker container( for Raspberry pi remove the commented section in the Dockerfile)

-1. Build the Docker imge  from the Dockerfile.
+1. Build the Docker image  from the Dockerfile.
 ```
 $ docker build --tag "foodie" .
 ```